HarryPaek/WebAPIAngularCinema/README.md

-"# Building Single Page Applications using Web API and AngularJS"
+# Building Single Page Applications using Web API and AngularJS